IBAMR/IBAMR/README.md

 Getting Started
 ---------------

-IBAMR requires a number of [third-party libraries](../../wiki/ThirdPartyLibraries).
-[Sample build instructions are provided](../../wiki/Building) for a typical Linux installation.
+IBAMR requires a number of third-party libraries.
+[Sample build instructions are provided](https://ibamr.github.io/building) for both Linux distributions and macOS.

 For help with git see [the summary document](./doc/git.md) included with the documentation.